FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 HYCROSS.OUT

-    The output interval time, top width, depth, velocity and discharge are listed for each cross section.
+    The output interval time, top width, depth, velocity and discharge are listed for each cross-section.
-    The discharge passing the cross section of grid elements is compiled as a hydrograph.
+    The discharge passing the cross-section of grid elements is compiled as a hydrograph.
-    The cross section maximum discharge and the individual grid elements are written to the CROSSMAX.OUT file..
+    The cross-section maximum discharge and the individual grid elements are written to the CROSSMAX.OUT file..

         - Time
         - Flow width - distance between the first and last node (ft or m)
-        - Depth - average depth across the complete cross section (ft or m)
+        - Depth - average depth across the complete cross-section (ft or m)
         - Watersurface elevation (ft or m)
-        - Velocity - average velocity for the complete cross section (fps or mps)
+        - Velocity - average velocity for the complete cross-section (fps or mps)
-        - Discharge - resolved and compiled discharge for the complete cross section.
+        - Discharge - resolved and compiled discharge for the complete cross-section.
           This is the most important value (cfs or cms).
-          If mudflow is used, this is the total water discharge including mud- flow concentration.
+          If mudflow is used, this is the total water discharge including mudflow concentration.
         - Concentration by volume - mudflow concentration is written as output when mudflow or two phase mudflow is used.

 HYDROALL.OUT